Oisota/theo-lang/doc/types.md

 		// can also have empty scope that returns a value
 	}

-	// should also support something like
-	let q = scope var1 as var2 {
+	// should also support something like (probably not needed) let q = scope var1 as var2 {
 		// reassign var1 as var2 inside the scope
 	}